Columbia Undergraduate Tuition

 This amount is only the base tuition fee and does not include the cost of housing, food, and other personal expenses.

-The total cost of attendance for an undergraduate student at Columbia University for the 2022-2023 academic year is estimated to be around $85,000, including Columbia undergraduate tuition, housing, and other expenses.
+The total cost of attendance for an undergraduate student at Columbia University for the 2023-2024 academic year is estimated to approximately $89,000, including Columbia undergraduate tuition, housing, and other expenses.
+The transportation costs, however, are not factored in since they depend on the students’ home address.

 While it is a significant investment, a Columbia degree can open doors to many opportunities and provide a strong foundation for a successful career.